dsvid/cloudformation-threagile-bridge/README.md

 ## What does it not yet do?

-This project is still in progress, so the number of Cloud Formation -> Threagile mappings is currently limited.
+This project is still in a fairly early stage, so the number of Cloud Formation -> Threagile mappings is currently limited.
 We are continuing to add more mappings, and this will be an ongoing process.

-Beyond more mappings, the primary features that I am hoping to add is a report of which Cloud Formation concepts have been auto-mapped, and which have not, plus the ability to detect when a CloudFormation concept has already been mapped (so as not to duplicate it).

-Additionally, some of the things on my current to-do list are:

-- split up the project into separate files
-- expand the list of existing translations
-- make the existing translations "smarter" (there are still some hardcoded values, e.g. technical asset 'technology' is hardcoded to 'web-service-rest' to just get things up and running)
-- add unit tests
+We are also intending to add the following features over time:

+- Automated inference of authentication/protocol/machine type from CF template

+- Duplicate checking (i.e. to check if the resource is already in the stub)

+- Improved support for complicated relationship definitions such as Communication between assets & trust boundaries

+- More generalized trust boundary definitions

+- Investigation into feasibility of auto-translation of data assets and shared runtimes (in addition to trust boundaries, technical assets & comm. links)

+- Additional default rules

 ## Are you associated with Threagile?